hackclub/hackpad/hackpads/NumMarcroPad/README.md

 This is my Numpad/Macropad project for Hackpad.
 This was made so that I can have a number pad since I upgraded my keyboard to a smaller one and I am missing the full numpad size.
 It features a rotary encoder, 15 switches, and status LEDs.

+Fabrication files are in PCB Fab and 3D models.
+The assembly stl and step should not be printed.
+PCB fabrication was made using JLC plugin in KiCad

 # BOM:

 | Item | Amount |